PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

    for example: ```2b8e3942``` (letters in lower case).
 A global variable ```use_rfid``` (default: ```true```), controls if RFID recognition will be active or not (in that case display touch will be the way to put the display asleep or awake).

-After applying power to the M5Dial device, the sketch will sequentially display data of six pre-programmed timezones.
+After applying power to the M5Dial device, the sketch will sequentially display data of seven pre-programmed timezones.

 For each of the seven timezones, in four steps, the following data will be displayed: